 I narrowed down my favorite looks to a color scheme and shape.

-I planned to use 15 stems each for the bridesmaid bouquets and 20 to 25 stems for my bridal bouquet.
+I recommend 15 stems for bridesmaids and 25 stems for the bride.

-2. Wrap them with floral tape then add stems
+Wrap stems with floral tape then add stems

 My bridesmaids and I posed with the bundle until we liked what we saw.

-I had to deviate from the original plan a little bit but I was thrilled with how the bouquets came out!
+I had to deviate from the original plan a little bit to get the best look possible but I was thrilled with how the bouquets came out!

 He made my bridesmaid bouquet with just under 25 stems.
 Here it is below.

 If you have to skimp on bouquets, skimp on the bridesmaid bouquets.
 Yes, I just said that – but it’s true.
 It’s important for the bride’s bouquet to look great for pictures but no one really looks at the bridesmaids bouquets, even in the group pictures.

 I don’t think you’ll have to do that but just a headsup.
 I made the bridesmaids bouquets a little smaller from a rose perspective and just stuffed with more greenery.
 Keep this in your back pocket as a backup plan.